mit-esp/new-esp-website/postgresql_setup.md

 4. On the left panel, right click on databases and create a new database.
 The name of the database should be 'espmit-database', others can be left as default.
 5. In a terminal, cd into the code file.
 6. Run `python manage.py makemigrations` and then `python manage.py migrate` to create the empty database.
 You should see a datadump.json being created but you can ignore it.
-7. Go to the table 'common_user' in espmit-database/Schemas/public/Tables/common_user, and import the csv file called SampleUserData.csv located in the root directory.
+7. In pgAdmin, go to the table 'common_user' in espmit-database/Schemas/public/Tables/common_user, and import the csv file called SampleUserData.csv located in the root directory.

 Account type | Username | Password
 -------------|----------|----------------